 Catches from areas outside the Convention area immediately adjacent to the RSR have occurred in recent years.
 These catches are regulated through the South Pacific Regional Fisheries Management Organisation (SPRFMO) and are reported to CCAMLR using the CCAMLR C2 and SISO observer forms.
 Catches of Antarctic toothfish from the SPRFMO region immediately adjacent to the northeast of the RSR were included within the RSR Antarctic toothfish stock assessment and are assumed to have the same selectivity as fish taken in the northern part (the N70 area) of the RSR.
-The reported catches for this area were 29 t in each of 2016 and 2017 (Cryer et al. 2017; Delegation of New Zealand 2018).
-In 2018, SPRFMO made an allocation of 140 t for each of the 2019 and 2020 calendar years from this region (Delegation of New Zealand 2018).
-Antarctic toothfish catch in the SPRFMO region immediately adjacent to the northeast of the RSR was 77.5 t in fishing year 2020 (Fenaughty 2020) and 24.1 t in fishing year 2021 (Fenaughty 2021).
-Catches from outside the Convention area where the fish are likely to be a part of the RSR Antarctic toothfish stock are included within the stock assessment.
-SPRFMO allocations that have been agreed, but not yet taken, are excluded from the stock assessment.
+The reported catches for this area were 29 t in each of 2016 and 2017 (Cryer et al. 2017, Delegation of New Zealand 2018).
+In 2018, SPRFMO allocated 140 t for each of the 2019 and 2020 calendar years from this region (Delegation of New Zealand 2018).
+Since then, Antarctic toothfish catch in the SPRFMO region immediately adjacent to the northeast of the RSR was 77.5 t in 2020 (Fenaughty 2020), 24.1 t in 2021 (Fenaughty 2021), 38.7 t in 2022 (Fenaughty 2022) and 34.4 in 2023 (Nyegaard & Fenaughty 2023).
+No catch was taken in the 2024 CCAMLR season but has been proposed for future years by New Zealand (Delegation of New Zealand 2024) and Korea (Republic of Korea 2024).
+Catches from outside the Convention area where the fish are likely to be a part of the RSR Antarctic toothfish stock are included in the stock assessment.
+SPRFMO allocations that have been proposed or agreed, but not yet taken, are excluded from the stock assessment.